 Strategy 8: Invest personal assets in super

-Because of the tax-effectiveness of investing in super, if you currently hold an investment in your own name you may want to cash it out and use the money to make a personal after-tax super contribution6.
-This could be up to $540,000 per person this financial year7.
+Because of the tax-effectiveness of investing in super, if you currently hold an investment in your own name you may want to cash it out and use the money to make a personal after-tax super contribution5.
+This could be up to $300,000 per person this financial year6.
 This strategy can be particularly powerful if your money is currently invested in a term deposit or other asset where you don’t have to pay capital gains tax (CGT) on withdrawal.

-But even if you have to pay CGT when selling assets like shares, investment properties and interests in unit trusts, the benefits of putting the money into super could more than compensate for your CGT liability.
+But even if you have to pay CGT when selling assets like shares, investment properties and interests in unit trusts, the benefits of putting the money into super could be more than the CGT liability.
 You may also be able to use other strategies to reduce or eliminate your CGT bill.

 Strategy 9: Grow your super without reducing your income

-If you’re an employee aged 55 or over, there may be a way to save more for your retirement without reducing your current income.
+If you’re aged 60 or over, there may be a way to save more for your retirement without reducing your current income.
 This involves:

-- Investing some of your existing super in a transition to retirement pension (TRP8).
+Investing some of your existing preserved super in a transition to retirement pension (TRP7).

-- Using the regular payments from the TRP to replace the income you sacrifice into super.
+Using the regular payments from the TRP to replace the income you contributed into super.

 Strategy 10: Protect yourself and your family

-- An employee and are eligible to make salary sacrifice contributions2, you may be able to buy insurance through a super fund with pre-tax dollars.
+As an employee, you may be eligible to make salary sacrifice contributions2 and buy insurance through a super fund with pre-tax dollars.